-Have you ever had things not go according to the plans that you had?
-Have you ever found yourself in the place of literally not knowing what to do because you hadn’t even thought of a different scenario playing out?
-There are times in life that things don’t go as expected.
-Life sometimes is cruel.
+Have you ever had things not go according to the plans you had?
+Have you ever found yourself in a place where you literally didn’t know what to do because you hadn’t even considered a different scenario playing out?
+There are times in life when things don’t go as expected.
+Life can sometimes be cruel.
 What do we do when that happens?
 How do we respond and react?

 There are some things in life that are relatively easy to adapt to.
-They are, in light of the big picture of life, small.
-They might not seem like it at the time, but when looking at the totality of life they are.
-Things like a child getting a cold, having a bill come in that you hadn’t planned for, a baby having a diaper blowout when you’re at an important social event.
+In light of the big picture of life, they are small.
+They might not seem like it at the time, but when you look at the totality of life, they are.
+Things like a child getting a cold, having a bill come in that you hadn’t planned for, or a baby having a diaper blowout when you’re at an important social event.

-Joseph is the most obvious example of someone that had things take an unexpected turn.
-But somehow, he not only survived.
-He thrived!
+Joseph is one of the most obvious examples of someone whose life took an unexpected turn.
+But somehow, he didn’t just survive — he thrived.
 How did he get past the disappointment and heartache of being sold into slavery by his brothers?
 How did he live without being able to see his father anymore?
-Here’s a couple of principles and verses of Scripture that I think might help us get and keep a right perspective.
+Here are a couple of principles and verses of Scripture that I think can help us gain — and keep — the right perspective.

 a.
 In their hearts humans plan their course, but the Lord establishes their steps.
 (Proverbs 16:9)